Ruud's Commodore Site: PC-Box Home Email

 - I once replaced the EPROM of a VGA card with my own EPROM.
 Worked like a charm although the VGA card itself could not be used (FYI: I used a MGP video card in that case).

 - I found various modem, SCSI and other hardware cards with an on board external ROM.
 These cards can be used but there is a small disadvantage of using these cards in other projects than PC-Box: the onboard hardware could get in the way.
-Soulution, tried and tested with an old ISA Adaptec SCSI card: cut the lines coming from the IORD and IOWR pin on the card's edge connector and connect the effected pins on the card to 5 Volt.
+Solution, tried and tested with an old ISA Adaptec SCSI card: cut the lines coming from the IORD and IOWR pin on the card's edge connector and connect the effected pins on the card to 5 Volt.

 Software - external ROM